 It is an addiction that can leave you feeling hopeless and isolated.
 But there is a way out; it can be treated and overcome.
 To initiate your recovery from any addiction, you must take the daunting but necessary first step.

 At Cornerstone, we specialize in addiction and successful recovery programs, including treatment for ketamine overdose or misuse.
-Our team of highly qualified, motivated and professional practitioners are on hand to guide you through your recovery process.
+Our team of highly qualified, motivated, and professional practitioners is on hand to guide you through your recovery process.
 As with all addictions, your issue with ketamine is unique.
 To meet these specific requirements, we create tailored support plans and necessary treatment for every individual, and their addiction story.

 What is Ketamine and What Does It Do to You?

-A ketamine addiction can have serious implications on all aspects of life – it should not be underestimated.
-Long term risks may include hallucinations and delirium; amnesia or impaired memory; impaired psychological capacity; severe mood swings and conditions like depression.
+Ketamine addiction can have serious implications on all aspects of life – it should not be underestimated.
+Long-term risks may include hallucinations and delirium; amnesia or impaired memory; impaired psychological capacity; severe mood swings and conditions like depression.
 The psychological effects are incredibly harmful and so too the physical implications.
 Prolonged ketamine use can cause serious damage to the bladder and urinary tract, commonly known as ‘ketamine bladder syndrome.’
 Extreme cases may require surgery or complete removal of the bladder.

 Our medical staff in Orange County is aware of evidence that links sustained ketamine use to abdominal pain and liver damage.
 Ketamine provides a brief sense of euphoria, but the long-term implications are incredibly dangerous, both physically and psychologically.